haus20xx/jira2gh/README.md

 - [ ] Manual testing completed
 ```

-If no template is found, the default format will be used: `[JIRA-ID]: ` with a simple link to the ticket.
+If no template is found, the default format will be used: `[JIRA-ID]: {BRANCH_SUFFIX}` with a simple link to the ticket.

 ## Setup